TheBotPlatform/The-Bot-Platform-API-docs/README.md

     "gender": "GENDER",
     "message_count": 56,
     "last_message": 1500046868309,
-    "opted_in": '0', // 0 or 1 if they've signed up for broadcasts
+    "opted_in": '0', // 0 or 1 if they have signed up for broadcasts
     "state: { // this is the state of the user as stored by The Bot Platform's brain "messages": {},
       "vars": {},